Crowdpark/crwd-tools/scripts/backup-couchbase/readme.md

 ==========

 These scripts are based in python and bash.
 So both are a initial requirement.
 Couchbase library is also required to run those scripts.
-To install them, once you have  python and pip - just run "easy_install couchbase"
+To install it just run "easy_install couchbase"

 ==========
 Usage
 =========

-Both scripts have hardcoded credentials, please change them prior to execution

 -Backup

-Just use the shell script backup_couchbase indicating the ip address (i.e ./backup_couchbase <ip_address> )
-You can also indicate which bucket do you want to backup.
-By default ALL the buckets will be back up.
+run backup_couchbase <ip_addr> [<bucket>]

+Ip address is a mandatory field.
+Bucket is not, if no bucket is specified, the script will back up all the buckets in the system

-By default, the information will be stored in /tmp
+By default, the information will be stored under /tmp

 -Restore

 To restore the backup, use the python script called restore_couch.py.

-You will need to provide the file with the data (or the path where the files can be found), the address of the couchbase service (without specifying the port).
+You will need to provide the file with the data or the path where the files are located and the address of the couchbase service (without specifying the port).